aras-p/demo-pd-cranktheworld/readme.md

 ../emsdk/upstream/emscripten/emrun Nesnausk_CrankTheWorld.html
 ```

-You may need to click/tap into the browser for the audio or even whole demo
-to start (more recent Safari versions seem to freeze the whole application
-until the audio context is resumed via a click).

 ### License

 Everything I wrote myself is Unlicense / Public Domain.
 However some 3rd party libraries are used too: